jhn322/nextjs-auth-mongo/README.md

 - Set all required environment variables
 - Configure MongoDB network access for your server's IP
 - Update OAuth redirect URIs to your production domain

-## License

-This project is open source and available under the [MIT License](LICENSE).

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ---